Welcome to the Department of Psychology!

 How do people adapt to their environment?
 How do we deal with anxiety and stress?
 What are the differences between happy and unhappy people?
 What makes a person commit a crime?
 How can we reduce shyness and bullying?
 How are language and math skills acquired?

-We offer opportunities to explore all of psychology’s major areas including Social and Personality, Health, Forensic, Applied, Cognitive and Developmental.
+We offer opportunities to explore all psychology’s major areas and concentrations, including Personality and Social, Health, Forensic, Cognitive and Developmental.
 Visit our Research page to learn more about these specific areas.

 The Department of Psychology is committed to excellence in teaching both inside and outside the classroom, which is provided within the context of an active and diverse research environment.